 - g: “start at the dot, then loop it around, back up and down, then curve it under”

 - q: “start at the dot, then loop it around, back up and down, then kick it over”

 Next up are the letters that begin with a downstroke.
 This page starts with the easy ones like l and i (it’s almost impossible to reverse those), but gets progressively hardly when we start adding humps for h, m, and n.

 The trick is to write the entire letter without lifting your pencil (except to dot the i or cross the t).
 Teach your child to retrace the bottom part of the letter before adding the hump(s): “Go down, then straight back up, over, and down again.”

 Here is a page of some more troublesome letters combining downstrokes and curves.

 The hardest for us has always been b.
 Remember: “b starts at the top and goes straight down, then bounces back up and around.”
 And of course, p is made in a similar way: “p starts in the middle and goes way down, then bounces way up and around.”

-And just so nobody feels left out, I made one last page for the all letters that are made with slanted lines, although they rarely cause as many problems as some of those trickier letters:
+And just so nobody feels left out, I made one final page.
+This one contains all the letters made with slanted lines, although they rarely cause as many problems as the trickier ones above:

 If letter reversals have been a problem for your child, give these free printing practice sheets a try.
 Some extra guidance and daily repetition is sure to set things straight in short order.
 Pro tip: You can save paper by laminating your printing practice sheets and using dry erase markers to complete the drills.